 - Annual symposium - Celebrating Australian Science PAST PRESENT FUTURE (Thursday 29 May)

 - Morning tea, lunch and afternoon tea, Tuesday - Thursday inclusive

 - A folder containing program information for Science at the Shine Dome, biographical information about other EMCRs attending, and notes for your selected EMCR workshop.

 Organisations which employ early- and mid-career researchers have a unique opportunity to send delegates and boost their own profile by sponsoring an Early- to Mid-Career Researcher Travel Award, details of which can be found in our sponsorship prospectus.

 For more information or to discuss sponsorship opportunities, please email Events Manager Mitchell Piercey or telephone 02 6201 9462.

-Early- and mid-career researcher participants are invited to attend one of four workshops, delivered by experts and targeted to their specific needs:
+Early- and mid-career researcher participants are invited to attend one of four career development workshops:

 Topic 1: Management and leadership in research careers

 Location: University House, The Australian National University, corner Balmain Cr and Liversidge St, Acton ACT 2601 (5min walk from the Academy)